 Advance tickets for the League Two match between Cheltenham Town and Yeovil Town are now on sale from the Huish Park Ticket Office.
 The match takes place on Tuesday 26th December (Boxing Day) at Whaddon Road, with a 3.00p.m. kick-off.

 Prices for this fixture are set as follows:

 Adults (Aged 19-64) : £21.00; Seniors (Aged 65 and Over): £15.00; Under-18s and Students with NUS Card: £7.00.

 Wheelchair users pay £15.00 with a Personal Assistant ticket free of charge.
 Please call 01935 847888 to book spaces.

 Ambulant Disabled pay relevant price band, as above, with a Personal Assistant ticket free of charge if in receipt of middle or higher disability allowance – again please call 01935 847888 to book.

-Tickets will go off sale on Friday 22nd of December and will not be available to purchase at the home Exeter game on the 23rd December.
-This is due to Cheltenham requiring the tickets and reconciliation of sales sent back to Whaddon Road on the Friday before Christmas.
+Tickets will go off sale at midday on Thursday 21st December and will not be available to purchase at the home Exeter game on the 23rd December.
+This is due to Cheltenham requiring the tickets and reconciliation of sales sent back to Whaddon Road before Christmas.